-Benzema scores twice to lead Madrid to victory in opener
+Benzema stays hot, leads Real Madrid to victory in opener

 OTHER RESULTS

 Alfonso Espino scored seven minutes into second-half stoppage time to salvage Cádiz a 1-1 draw against Levante.
-The visitors had gone ahead with a goal by José Luis Morales in the 39th.
+The visitors had gone ahead with a goal from José Luis Morales in the 39th.

-Promoted Mallorca took the lead against Real Betis with a goal by Brian Oliván in the 25th but Juanmi Jiménez equalized for the visitors in the 59th.
+Promoted Mallorca took the lead against Real Betis with Brian Oliván scoring in the 25th but Juanmi Jiménez equalized for the visitors in the 59th.

+Espanyol, which like Mallorca returned to the top flight after a one-year absence, drew 0-0 at Osasuna.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports